 In contrast, the CB2 receptors are primarily situated in the immune system, though there are some located in the nervous system as well.
 Compared to the CB1 receptors, the CB2 receptors are the endocannabinoid receptors more involved in processing CBD oils.
 When your cats and dogs digest products that contain even a small trace amount of CBD, the CB2 receptors are activated.
 They work hard to bring your pet’s body to a place of calmness and serenity.

-When CB2 receptors bind to CBD, the two substance interact in a way that causes tranquility and relaxation in the body of your pet.
+When CB2 receptors bind to CBD, the two substances interact in a way that causes tranquility and relaxation in the body of your pet.
 CBD oils for pets are created with CB2 receptors in mind.
-When they come together, pain relief is possible, as are the many other beneficial, positive side effects of CBD for cats and dogs.
+When they come together, pain relief is possible, as are the many other benefits, positive side effects of CBD for cats and dogs.

 Once CB2 receptors bind to the CBD molecules, the functioning of your pet’s immune system is immediately improved.
 If your pet is experiencing inflammation as well, you will notice a significant decline in symptoms and your pet will become more physically able and active, just like old times.
 Without CB2 receptors in the endocannabinoid system, CBD oils for pets would not be nearly as effective, if at all.